 Atherosclerosis, or the hardening of the arteries, is one of the most common forms heart disease in the US.
 This cardiovascular condition occurs as a fatty substance called plaque builds up along the artery walls, and the walls become stiff and less flexible.
 Bits of plaque can break off, sending clots into the bloodstream that get stuck along the way and block blood flow.
 Or, a lot of plaque can build up, making it hard for oxygen-rich blood to move through.
 Both situations can cause a life-threatening heart attack or stroke.

-The experienced cardiologists at St. Joseph's Heart & Vascular Institute partner with you to care for your cardiovascular health and well-being.
+The experienced cardiologists at the Morrissey Family Heart and Vascular Institute partner with you to care for your cardiovascular health and well-being.
 Our team offers only the latest technologies and best practices for comprehensive cardiac care at our facilities.

 If you have a heart condition like atherosclerosis in Stockton, CA or a nearby area, Find a Doctor at your nearest Dignity Health location and schedule an appointment.
 You can also register for one of our heart health classes and events.

 In atherosclerosis, the lining of the arteries become damaged.
 This can begin as early as childhood.

 - High levels of low-density lipoprotein (LDL) “bad” cholesterol and other fats in the blood

 - Other diseases causing inflammation of the blood vessels, including lupus and arthritis

 At first, there are no signs and symptoms of atherosclerosis.
 Only once the plaque starts to cause problems should you notice symptoms.
 Your symptoms depend on which organs and arteries are most affected.